-Southern California Gas Company (SoCalGas) submits this Amended Biennial Compliance Plan on June 12, 2020.
-Changes made since the initial submission on March 16, 2020, are summarized in a table preceding this introduction.
+Southern California Gas Company (SoCalGas) submits this Amended Biennial Compliance Plan on September 4, 2020.
+Changes made since the submissions on March 16, 2020 and June 12, 2020, are summarized in a table preceding this introduction.
 This Compliance Plan proposes activities forecasted to achieve a reduction of 447,809 MCF in natural gas emissions by 2022, with an associated funding request of \$218 million in loaded, escalated 2020 dollars, as filed in Advice Letter (AL) 5603-A. The total revenue requirement associated with this effort is \$285 million.
 Implementation of the activities for each Best Practice (BP) will begin after the Compliance Plan and cost recovery are approved, with an expected implementation in years 2021 and 2022.